-Various types of burned-in text may require subtitling, including the programme title, programme subtitle, episode title, contributors' names, their job titles, work titles, dates, subtitles in another language (when there is no International Version (VI) picture), and so forth.
+Various types of burned-in text may require subtitling, including the programme title, programme subtitle, episode title, contributors' names, their job titles, work titles, dates, subtitles in another language (when there is no International Version (VI) picture), etc.

 Subtitling must never cover this burned-in text: place subtitles elsewhere in the picture or time-stagger them.